 -IBANEZ'S TMB-310 : GORGEOUS LOOKS AND

 What kind of electric bass can you get for a measly three-hundred bucks?
 A pretty amazing one actually!
-When I formed "Riff Jam Tribe" ( -my Spacerock recording "sideline" ), I knew I wanted my music to sound like an actual "rock band" playing, not antiseptic-sounding "electronica".
+When I formed "Riff Jam Tribe" ( -my Spacerock recording "sideline" ), I knew I wanted my music to sound like an actual "rock band" playing and not antiseptic-sounding all-synth "electronica".
 Therefore, I knew the sound of an electric guitar, electric bass and drums would be crucial to "Riff Jam Tribe's" sound palette.

 The drums were easy as both my Korg Electribe Sample and Zoom R8 ( -digital eight-track ) have good built in drums.
 But getting the sound of realistic electric guitars and basses?
 Now that was going to be a problem.
 Luckily, I soon discovered Appied Acoustic System's "Strum 2" guitar emulation plug-in.
 It passed sonic muster in my estimation -so the "guitar sound" problem was solved.
 But what about the electric bass sounds?